nephh/ez-json/readme.md

 ## License

-This project is licensed under the ISC license.
+This project is licensed under the Apache 2.0 license.